Walk the Trails of Tenerife

 - Admiring beautiful coastlines and volcanic scenery

-- Staying at our 4-star hotel in the heart of San Cristobal de La Laguna
+- Staying at our 4-star hotels in the heart of San Cristobal de La Laguna and Santiago del Teide

 What’s included

-- Return flights from the UK including hold baggage and airport transfers
+- Return flights from London Gatwick, including baggage and transfers (flights available from other airports - price may vary)

 Trip Notes